-Trump Bids Goodbye to Gary Cohn – And Empirical Reality
+Trump Bids Good-bye to Gary Cohn — and Empirical Reality

 Trump’s indifference to the actual consequences of his trade policies were reflected in one of the first decisions he made in the wake of Cohn’s resignation: canceling a meeting with the executives of American companies that will be hurt by his tariffs on steel and aluminum, which Cohn had worked to set up.

 One can imagine a world where the White House is riven by an internal debate over whether it’s worthwhile to accept slightly higher consumer prices in the U.S. for the sake of fortifying America’s industrial base.
 But that isn’t actually the debate that’s currently playing out at 1600 Pennsylvania Avenue.
-Trump has not signed onto a carefully thought out, comprehensive plan to bolster domestic manufacturing; he’s impulsively announced a scheme to aid a couple domestic industries (including one that his Commerce secretary just happens to have ties to) in a manner that will put a much larger number of domestic industries at a competitive disadvantage.
+Trump has not signed onto a carefully-thought-out, comprehensive plan to bolster domestic manufacturing; he’s impulsively announced a scheme to aid two domestic industries (including one that his Commerce secretary just happens to have ties to) in a manner that will put a much larger number of domestic industries at a competitive disadvantage.

-Less than 150,000 Americans work in the steel industry.
+Fewer than 150,000 Americans work in the steel industry.
 More than 950,000 work in motor-vehicle and auto-parts manufacturing.
 A policy that imposes tariffs on steel imports — but not on imported vehicles — aids a minor American industry at the expense of a major one.
-The president is about to incentivize carmakers to relocate production outside of America’s borders, by making one their product’s core inputs cheaper in Windsor, Ontario, than in Detroit, Michigan.
-And the metal tariffs would impose similar hardships on other manufacturing industries, while imposing even greater costs on the nation’s construction industry — thereby increasing the obstacles to commercial development.
+The president is about to incentivize car makers to relocate production outside of America’s borders, by making one of their product’s core inputs cheaper in Windsor, Ontario, than in Detroit, Michigan.
+And the metal tariffs would inflict similar hardships on other manufacturing industries, while sharply raising costs for the nation’s construction industry — thereby increasing the obstacles to commercial development.

 Gary Cohn probably opposes protecting American manufacturing through tariffs on principle.
 But that’s irrelevant to the internal debate over steel tariffs — because the steel tariffs that Trump has proposed would hurt American manufacturing.
 Thus, Cohn knew he didn’t need to convert Trump to the neoliberal faith.
 He wasn’t trying to get the president to meet with Cato Institute economists, but rather, with representatives from the domestic manufacturers he claims to champion.
 But Trump (apparently) had no interest in finding out how his chosen policy might undermine its ostensible goal.